johnsengendo/Event-sync/README.md

 Each method is applied to time-series input data such as *packets per second* to assess its effectiveness in:

-- Maintaining low prediction error
+- Maintaining low predictio / syncronization error
 - Reducing the number of synchronization events
 - Supporting robust, real-time updates in digital twin systems
+- Cummulative error

 ---